The Timberwolves' Donte DiVincenzo, left, and Julius Randle, second from...

 The Timberwolves' Donte DiVincenzo, left, and Julius Randle, second from left, laugh during the first half of an NBA preseason game against the Knicks on Sunday at Madison Square Garden.
 Credit: AP/Heather Khalifa

 It shouldn't have been a surprise to the Knicks that Donte DiVincenzo came out with a chip on his shoulder Sunday night.
-Even before he started jawing with the Knicks bench, he showed the same fire in the opening minutes of a preseason game as the Knicks had seen in the playoffs just months ago.
+Even before he started jawing with the Knicks' bench, he showed the same fire in the opening minutes of the preseason game as the Knicks had seen in the playoffs months earlier.

 While they improved their skill level with the offseason moves, adding Mikal Bridges and Karl-Anthony Towns, it’s reasonable to wait and see if the team will play with the fire and toughness that marked last year’s 50-win season.

-What the Knicks gave up in DiVincenzo and Julius Randle were not just two talented players, but two players who are as tough as any player you’ll find in the NBA.
+When the Knicks traded DiVincenzo and Julius Randle, they gave up not only a pair of talented players but two guys who are as tough as any player you’ll find in the NBA.
 No longer the lovable overachievers, this incarnation of the Knicks will need to prove that they haven’t lost the edge that won over the city last season.

 “Everyone just comes in with the right mindset,” Jalen Brunson said.
 “A lot of great people first and foremost are great competitors, guys who want to win.
 And I think in any locker room that is a recipe for success.”

 There is little doubt that Jalen Brunson, the clear leader and now captain of the team, has that toughness.
 And his fellow Villanova alum, Josh Hart, plays with that all-out effort.
-The real test will come as the season wears on and if the immensely skilled Towns will become the type of player that the Knicks need.
-Thibodeau coached him early in his career in Minnesota and they were not on the same page at that time, but might be now.
+The real test will come as the season wears on; will the immensely skilled Towns become the type of player the Knicks need?
+Thibodeau coached him early in his career in Minnesota and they were not on the same page at that time, but they might be now.

 “We want him to be Karl.
 I don’t want to take away from any of the things that he does well.
-Play off your teammates, understand what they do well and put winning at the forefront."
+Play off your teammates, understand what they do well and put winning at the forefront.
+As players get older, there’s a better understanding [that] you’re not doing this by yourself.
+You have to do it together.
+And I think he’s there now.
+Obviously a lot different than he was, as anyone would be five, six, seven years ago.
+I think he’s learned from all of his experiences."

-Towns certainly is an upgrade in skill over the centers the Knicks have had and perhaps even over the two-time All-NBA star Randle.
-But the Knicks need him to not just be the dangerous scorer he is, but also the defensive force that he has shown he can be.
+Towns certainly is an upgrade in skill over the centers the Knicks have had and perhaps even over two-time All-NBA star Randle.
+But the Knicks need him to not just be the dangerous scorer he is but also the defensive force that he has shown he can be.

 SUBSCRIBE